 Related reading: GPT Appoints New Chairman, Acquires $74m of Industrial Assets

-Architectural firm Fender Katsalidis is set to design the building having won a competition for the contract last year.
+Architectural firm Fender Katsalidis is set to design the building having won a competition for the contract in Parramatta last year.

 Their initial plans feature a ground level “urban room” event space and an elevated podium terrace facing the Parramatta River with panoramic views.